Topological Autoencoders: Appendix

 For the loss measures, we see that reconstruction loss tends to \emph{decrease} with increasing batch size, while our topological loss tends to \emph{increase} with increasing batch size~(despite normalization).
 The second observation might be due to larger batch size enabling more complex data point arrangements and corresponding topologies.

-\subsection{Extending to variational autoencoders}
+\subsection{Extending to Variational Autoencoders}

-In Figure~\ref{fig:VAE} we sketch a preliminary experiment, where we apply our topological constraint to variational autoencoders for the \data{Spheres} dataset.
+In Figure~\ref{fig:VAE} we sketch a preliminary experiment, where we apply our topological constraint to variational autoencoders for the \data{Spheres} data set.
 Also here, we observe that our constraint helps identifying the nesting structure of the enclosing sphere.

-\subsection{Topological distance calculations}
+\subsection{Topological Distance Calculations}

 To assess the topological fidelity of the resulting latent spaces, we calculate several topological distances between the test data set~(full dimensionality) and the latent spaces obtained from each method~(two dimensions).
 More precisely, we calculate \begin{inparaenum}[(i)] \item the $1$\st Wasserstein distance~($W_1$), \item the $2$\nd Wasserstein distance~($W_2$), and \item the bottleneck distance~($W_\infty$) \end{inparaenum} between the persistence diagrams obtained from the test data set of the \data{Spheres} data and their resulting 2D latent representations.
 Even though our loss function is \emph{not} optimising this distance, we observe in Table~\ref{tab:Topological distances} that the topological distance of our method~(``TopoAE'') is always the lowest among all the methods.
 In particular, it is \emph{always} smaller than the topological distance of the latent space of the autoencoder architecture; this is true for all distance measures, even though $W_\infty$, for example, is known to be susceptible to outliers.
 Said experiment serves as a simple ``sanity check'' as it demonstrates that the changes induced by our method are beneficial in that they reduce the topological distance of the latent space to the original data set.
 For a proper comparison of topological features between the two sets of spaces, a more involved approach would be required, though.